vyfor/cord.nvim/.github/CONTRIBUTING.md

 ### Reporting Bugs

-- Before submitting a bug report, please check the [existing issues](https://github.com/vyfor/cord.nvim/issues) to see if the problem has already been reported.
+- Before submitting a bug report, make sure to go through the [**🔧 Troubleshooting**](https://github.com/vyfor/cord.nvim/wiki/Troubleshooting) section of the wiki, and check for [existing issues](https://github.com/vyfor/cord.nvim/issues) to see if the problem has already been reported.
 - If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/vyfor/cord.nvim/issues/new).
 Be sure to include a clear title and description, along with as much relevant information as possible.

 ### Suggesting Enhancements